geekuillaume/soundsync/README.md

 Soundsync is a set of applications that connect every speaker in you home to a single interface where you can plug in virtual cables between any audio source and any number of speakers.

 - 🆓 Free to use
-- 🎶 Compatible with a lot of different audio source (Spotify Connect, Windows and MacOS audio system audio, Airplay, UPnP and other)
+- 🎶 Compatible with a lot of different audio source (Spotify Connect, Windows system audio and soon Airplay, UPnP)
-- 🔊 Broadcast sound to any speaker connected to a computer (Windows, MacOS, Linux, RapsberryPi), to a device with a web browser or with Bluetooth
+- 🔊 Broadcast sound to any speaker connected to a computer (Windows, MacOS, Linux, RapsberryPi), and soon to a web page and Chromecast
 - 🔗 Group speakers together to synchronize them to the same audio source
 - 🔓 Not linked to any external service, works offline